 - Measuring offline media can be difficult for marketers.
 This is reflective in CMOs' attitude toward offline spend, should the economy suffer.
 Only 16 percent of CMOs would increase offline media spend if the economy was uncertain, while 32 percent of CMOs would decrease their spend.

-Don’t Forget About Brand Awareness
+Brand Awareness Statistics

 Real time data-driven marketing can cause marketing teams to focus on direct response advertising – pushing short-term campaigns geared at getting consumers to take a specific action.
 However, organizations should also be using this data to create brand awareness and value that align with their target audience.
 These are the types of campaigns that build consumer loyalty and maintain customer retention.